loconomics/loconomics/docs/PackageVariables Proposals.md

 Texts showed to the user will be defined in the ressource files of the code; initially in the code itself but thinking in move it to ressources files as the most texts on the website.
 Because of that I didn't add LanguageID and CountryID fields on tables.

-Tables will have too the common fields: CreatedDate, UpdatedDate, ModifiedBy and Active on tables that required.
+Tables will have too the common fields: CreatedDate, UpdatedDate, ModifiedBy and Active on tables that require it.